 In the world of SaaS, competition is fierce.
 A customer who is not satisfied won't sit around and wait for you to fix the glitches.
 All it takes is a single Google search to sign up for a competitive product.
 Meanwhile, it could take you months to realize where the problem was.

 They chose to show NPS questions directly in their app.
-By doing so, they enabled their app users to leave feedback whenever issues arose.
+By doing so, they enabled their users to leave feedback about their app experience whenever issues arose.

 On top of that, they introduced a whole NPS system, empowering the company to take action based on the feedback more quickly, if not in real-time.
 This caused their dissatisfied customers to be pleasantly surprised, turning the tables around.